 Support pollinators

-A pollinator is a wildlife species that visits flowering plants to feed on their nectar, and in the process, transfers pollen from one blossom to another, pollinating the plant.
-Pollination fertilizes the plant, allowing them to form seeds to reproduce, as well as form the berries, fruits and nuts that feed both wildlife and people.
+Pollinators visit flowering plants to feed on their nectar, and in the process, transfer pollen from one blossom to another, pollinating the plant.
+Pollination fertilizes the plant, allowing it to form seeds to reproduce, as well as the berries, fruits and nuts that feed both wildlife and people.

 What you can do